mhamaji/hamaji-workout-protocol/readme.md

 # Hamaji workout Protocol

 ## Introduction

+  _"It's ok to lose to opponent.
+It's never okay to lose to fear."_ (Mr. Miyagi, Karate Kid Part III-1989)

 Hello and welcome, this  document has been created with the intent of bringing some physical stimuli for those that are locked-up during the COVID-19 quarantine.

 This repository is opened for all kinds of suggestions!
 Open a PR if you feel so.

 ## Protocol

+  _"Human beings are strong because we can change ourselves."_ (Saitama, One Punch Man-2009)

 Remember!
 These are just some guidelines for your workout.
 Every person is different with distinct bodies and fitness levels.
 The goal here is to find a balance between challenging and doable, that you can introduce to your routine, and progressively increase the difficulty level.

 ---